 First, does the agreement lead to an appreciable effect on trade between member states of the European Union?
-(See question 5.)
-If there is no effect on trade between member states, then article 101 will not apply (but member-state-level competition rules may apply; see national chapters).
+(See questions 5 and 8.)
+If there is no effect on trade between member states, then article 101 will not apply (but member-state-level competition rules may apply).

 Second, if there is an appreciable effect on trade between member states, does the vertical agreement contain a hard-core restraint?
-If the agreement contains a hard-core restraint, it:
+Hard-core vertical restraints are: